Dishoungh/dishoungh.github.io/README.md

 ### VLSI

-As part of my Master's degree, I
+As part of my Master's degree, I used Cadence tools such as `Genus` to perform physical design steps such as:
+- Synthesis
+- Floorplanning
+- Powerplanning
+- Placement
+- Clock Tree Synthesis
+- Routing
+- Signoff

 ### <ins>Languages</ins>